TEC - ScotteVest on Shark Tank

 Yes I did watch the whole thing, and in my opinion, he would of made a great Lawyer.
 Jordan has also brought up a few potential legal issues that I really don't care to discuss further but it has to do with whats already written above.
 If you are going to be on the Shark Tank Show this is a very good case study to learn as much as you can.

-There is no doubt that the ScotteVest Brand is a high quality product that has a functioning purpose using the TEC patent.
-The sales numbers and the growing list of companies now carrying the ScottVest Brand is very impressive indeed.
+There's no doubt that the ScotteVest Brand is a high quality product that has a functioning purpose using the TEC patent.
+The sales numbers and the growing list of companies now carrying the ScottVest Brand in retail stores is very impressive indeed.

-The question is, should Scott Jordan of walked into the Shark Tank with one business essentially representing the other, and knowing the contract details better then most, still chose to give the Sharks only the option to invest in one of the businesses and not the whole package?
-In a round about way, it seems that Scott may of set himself up for what ultimately happened.
+The question is, should Scott Jordan of walked into the Shark Tank with one business essentially representing the other, and knowing the contract details better than most, still chose to give the Sharks only the option to invest in one of the businesses and not the whole package?
+In a roundabout way, it seems that Scott may of set himself up for what ultimately happened.

 I have a feeling this story is far from over.

 In the meantime, the Brand that was never meant to be in the Spotlight has continued to grow at an incredible rate.
 This was either the most remarkable marketing scheme to get that much attention and not be covered in the contract (think Daymond John, LLCoolJ and the GAP commercial) or Scott Jordan was simply in the right place at the right time and the TEC Technology has simply become synonymous with the ScotteVest Brand.

 Visit ScotteVest Here